 West End Coop and the Young Stroke Program at Roger C. Peace Hospital received the Program Award during the YoungStroke 2015 Inaugural International Conference in July.
 This honor recognizes programs that are distinguished by innovative and creative alternatives to conventional rehabilitative therapies that use real-life skills and applications.
 This was the first award given by YoungStroke, Inc., an organization that advocates on behalf of young adult stroke survivors and their caregivers.

-Coloplast Men’s Health has designated the Cross Creek location of GHS Regional Urology as a Center of Excellence for treating erectile dysfunction (ED)—the only such center in South Carolina.
+Coloplast Men’s Health has designated the Cross Creek location of Prisma Health Regional Urology as a Center of Excellence for treating erectile dysfunction (ED)—the only such center in South Carolina.
 ED, estimated to affect 30 million men in the United States, often is associated with diabetes, hypertension, cardiovascular disease and hyperlipidemia.
 The condition also occurs as a side effect following therapies for prostate cancer.

 Greenville News Best of the Upstate